rauhvargers/TTII_2012/README.md

     This shows the structure of "event" happening at a "location" and having several "agenda" items.
     Detailed list of events is output to the screen in APPPATH/classes/controller/event.php method `action_ormlist()`.
     It employs the view APPPATH/views/event/ormlist.php

+## Setting it up in NetBeans

+  - Download the code from GitHub.
+If you don't have a GIT client, simply take the .zip version: [https://github.com/naivists/TTII_2012/archive/master.zip]
+  - Unzip it somewhere in your computer.
+This place does not have to be in the "web root"of your web server.
+On a Windows computer, you could pick c:\eventual\.
+  - Open up NetBeans IDE.
+In File menu, choose "Open project".
+Point to the directory you have chosen.